Turkmen tribes: Tribal structure and organization

 The origin of all present-day Turkmen tribes is traced to 24 Oghuz tribes.
-Abu al-Ghazi Bahadur, in his 1659 work Shajara-i Tarākima, places special emphasis on the Salur tribe of the Oghuz, since a couple of major Turkmen tribes, the Teke, Yomuts and Ersaris, derived from it.
+Abu al-Ghazi Bahadur, in his 1659 work Shajara-i Tarākima, places special emphasis on the Salur tribe of the Oghuz, since a few major Turkmen tribes, the Teke, Yomuts and Ersaris, derived from it.
 Abu al-Ghazi claims that the leader of the Salur tribe was Salur Ogurcik Alp. who had six sons: Berdi, Buka, Usar, Kusar, Yaycı and Dingli.

-At the beginning of the 20th century, Feodor Mikhailov, a Russian officer in the military administration of the Transcaspian Region of the Russian Empire noted that "all Turkmen, rich and poor, live almost completely alike".
+At the beginning of the 20th century, Feodor Mikhailov, a Russian officer in the military administration of the Transcaspian Region of the Russian Empire, noted, "all Turkmen, rich and poor, live almost completely alike".
 He also added that the Turkmen "put the principles of brotherhood, equality, and freedom into practice more completely and consistently than any of our contemporary European republics."